social-media-ethics-automation/book/book_contents/_build/html/_sources/ch13_mental_health/02_unhealthy_activities.md

 ```

 The seeking out of bad news, or trying to get news even though it might be bad, has existed as long as people have kept watch to see if a family member will return home safely.
-But of course new mediums can provide more information to sift through and more quickly, such as with the advent of the [24-hour news cycle](https://en.wikipedia.org/wiki/24-hour_news_cycle) in the 1990s, or, now social media.
+But of course, new mediums can provide more information to sift through and more quickly, such as with the advent of the [24-hour news cycle](https://en.wikipedia.org/wiki/24-hour_news_cycle) in the 1990s, or, now social media.

 ## Trauma Dumping